Arendal

 The heart of Southern Norway

-Taking the iconic Glass Lift that connects the Market Square below to the upper hill, this imponent architectural landmark offers a spectacular panoramic view of Arendal, Galtesund, Tromøy and Hisøy islands.
+Taking the iconic Glass Lift that connects the Market Square below to the upper hill, is a must do in Arendal.
+This important architectural landmark offers a spectacular panoramic view of the city, Galtesund, Tromøy and Hisøy islands.
 A stroll through the streets of Tyholmen, the historic district, feels like stepping back in time.
-The architecture adds to the town’s unique charm and character and combines it with a safe and welcoming atmosphere.
+The authentic old architecture adds to the town’s unique charm and character and combines it with a safe and welcoming atmosphere.
 Timber, trade, and iron ores are key words to the history of Arendal.

 One of the first iron works was established here, as well as shipping and timber export.
 A city surrounded by islands connected by bridges and ferry services, where you will find that everything you need is just “around the corner”.